BlogSpot

 Proton Therapy Success Rates in Fewer Treatments

-One study further looked at the proton beam therapy success rates of patients treated for prostate cancer in a six-week course of treatment versus the more common eight-week course of treatment.3 At seven years after treatment, 98 percent of low-risk patients were cancer-free, and 91.9 percent of intermediate-risk patients were cancer-free (ranging from 88.8 percent to 95.2 percent, depending on whether they were identified as favorable intermediate-risk or unfavorable intermediate-risk).
+One study further looked at the proton beam therapy success rates of patients treated for prostate cancer in a six-week course of treatment versus the more common eight-week course of treatment.3 At seven years after treatment, 98% of low-risk patients were cancer-free, and 91.9% of intermediate-risk patients were cancer-free (ranging from 88.8% to 95.2%, depending on whether they were identified as favorable intermediate-risk or unfavorable intermediate-risk).
 The continued high rates of patients with prostate cancer who were free from disease at seven years, still with low rates of patient-reported side effects to surrounding tissue, makes proton beam radiation therapy an exciting option for many men.

 The Particle Therapy Co-Operative Group (PTCOG) Genitourinary Subcommittee published one of the most recent articles that summarize the advantages and disadvantages of proton therapy treatment for prostate cancer in the International Journal of Particle Therapy in 2021.4 Check out this comprehensive summary.